Figuring out the first signs of autism

 Working with experienced professionals will help you identify your family’s goals and have a realistic idea of what you can expect and a plan for how to get there.

-SDN’s therapists specialise in supporting children with autism to overcome the challenges they face, such as supporting them to play and interact so they can engage and learn.
+SDN’s therapists support children with autism to overcome the challenges they face, such as supporting them to play and interact so they can engage and learn.
 You can find out more about SDN Children’s Therapies.

 What to read next